Blocks of Ariki-Koike algebras and level-rank duality: Introduction

 \item There is a strong relation between some of the blocks by the works and Scopes \cite{Sc} and Chuang-Rouquier \cite{CR}.
 In particular, an action of the affine symmetric group on the set of blocks induces derived equivalences between the categories associated to these blocks.
 In some cases, these equivalences are Morita equivalences and the associated block decomposition matrices are just the same. \end{itemize}

 This paper is concerned with the Ariki-Koike algebra which may be seen as a generalization of the group algebra of the symmetric group.
 It is in fact a deformation of the complex reflection group of type $G(l,1,n)$.
 This algebra has been intensively studied during the past decades (see \cite{Ar, GJ}).
 In particular, we still have a notion of decomposition matrix in this case.
 The analogues of the Specht modules are this time indexed by $l$-tuple of partitions (``$l$-partitions''), and the set of $e$-regular partitions by the so called Uglov $l$-partitions.
 A generalized version of the notion of weight has been provided by Fayers in \cite{Fa} and the distribution into blocks has been studied by Lyle and Mathas in \cite{LM}.
-More recently, a notion of Scopes equivalence has been studied by Lyle \cite{Ly}, Webster \cite{We} (in a more general context) and in \cite{LiT}.
+More recently, a notion of Scopes equivalence has been studied by Dell'Arciprete \cite{AD}, Lyle \cite{Ly}, Webster \cite{We} (in a more general context) and in \cite{LiT}.
 In \cite{JL}, the second author together with C.Lecouvey have introduced a generalization of the notion of $p$-core partitions in this context and show that some of the results known in the case of the modular representation theory of the symmetric group are still verified in the context of Ariki-Koike algebras.
-The aim of this paper is to go deeper in the study of the notion of blocks using this generalized notion of core.
-We describe precisely the action of the affine symmetric group using this notion.
-In particular, generalizing works by Gerber and Lecouvey, we interpret the induced action on the Uglov $l$-partitions in the context of level-rank duality, and show that this action may be obtained using the notion of crystal isomorphism as studied in \cite{JL}.
-We also show that the notion of Scopes equivalence can be easily generalized in this context using the notion of core.
-Contrary to the case of the symmetric group, two blocks with the same weight may not be in the same orbit.
-We then study and classify the different orbits under the action.
-We will see that the generalized notion of core nicely simplifies the different classical properties of blocks.